jamescommons/rowhammer/README.md

 solar storms can wreak havoc on computer systems, and this is because these rays carry enough energy to meaningfully interact with computer memory, potentially flipping a bit.
-Depending on what information that bit carried, this can either go completely unnoticed, or completely crash your computer.
+Depending on what information that bit carried, this can either go completely unnoticed or completely crash your computer.
 Luckily, the vast majority of the bits stored in your computer's memory is data, not executable code, so these random events are far more likely to slightly alter the brightness value of a single pixel on your screen than cause any real issues.